Key Highlights

 In recent years, the landscape of immigration from Punjab, India, to Canada has been shaped significantly by what has been colloquially termed the "IELTS Wedding" phenomenon.
 This practice involved leveraging spousal visas as a pathway to Canadian residency, often accompanied by the necessity of passing the International English Language Testing System (IELTS) exam.
 However, evolving Canadian immigration policies, particularly those affecting student immigration, have brought about substantial changes to this dynamic.
-This comprehensive exploration will delve into the intricacies of the "IELTS Wedding," the impact of recent regulatory shifts, and broader implications for immigration and marriage dynamics in Punjab and beyond.
+This comprehensive exploration will explore the intricacies of the "IELTS Wedding," the impact of recent regulatory shifts, and broader implications for immigration and marriage dynamics in Punjab and beyond.

 The Rise of the IELTS Wedding